arkq/bluez-alsa/doc/bluealsad.8.rst

 With A2DP, **bluealsad** always includes the mandatory SBC codec and may also include various optional codecs like AAC, aptX, and other.

+With ASHA, **bluealsad** always includes the mandatory G.722 codec.

 With HFP, **bluealsad** always includes the mandatory CVSD codec and may also include the optional mSBC and LC3-SWB codecs.